Dancers, choreographers, and a filmmaker learn new ways to collaborate in an innovative dance/film series

 “I was attracted to this particular story because, unfortunately, the idea of one terrible thing after another being released into the world felt appropriate for the times in which we’re living.
 While there are different endings to this legend, I’ve chosen to end it on a hopeful note, as a reminder that we must always hold onto hope.”

-Erin Alarcón said she was inspired both by her experiences as a new mother of a son (Rory, now almost two) and by her interest in creating a unique visual experience that would not be possible in a theater.
+Erin Alarcón said she was inspired both by her experiences as a new mother of a son (Rory, almost two by the time her film premiered) and by her interest in creating a unique visual experience that would not be possible in a theater.

 A summer encounter with a longtime friend inspired Anna Swenson to try a virtual collaboration for Going Solo.